ConnectingEurope/Context-Broker-Data-Visualisation/doc/technical/index.md

 ### Used technologies

-The following technologies has been used for the development and the deployment of the Context Broker Data Visualization enabler:
+The following technologies have been used for the development and the deployment of the Context Broker Data Visualization enabler:

 - [Angular](https://angular.io/)
 - [OpenStreetMap](https://www.openstreetmap.org/)